Our Vision

 Bio

-Dr. Louise de Lannoy completed her PhD at Queen’s University in 2019 in clinical exercise physiology.
-Her interests in population health and knowledge translation led her to join the Healthy Active Living and Obesity Research Team at the CHEO Research Institute in 2020 where she first became involved in Outdoor Play Canada while it resided within the CHEO Research Institute, growing with it as it became a not-for-profit organization.
-She can’t believe her luck in finding such a joyous, satisfying, and playful form of work!
-Outside of OPC, Louise enjoys exploring Ottawa by running/cycling/skiing through it and winding down at the end of the day on the couch with a glass of wine, her partner Jeff, and their geriatric puppy.
+Dr. Louise de Lannoy completed her PhD at Queen’s University in clinical exercise physiology.
+Her interests in population health and knowledge translation led her to join the Healthy Active Living and Obesity Research Team at the CHEO Research Institute where she became involved in and helped grow Outdoor Play Canada into the not-for-profit organization it is today.
+Louise is passionate about environmental stewardship, finding daily joy and wonder outdoors, and thinking creatively and collaboratively about whole-of-community challenges.
+She can’t believe her luck in finding such a joyous, satisfying, and playful form of work that aligns almost magically with these passions.
+Outside of OPC, Louise enjoys exploring Ottawa by running, cycling and skiing through it and winding down at the end of the day on the couch with a glass of wine, her partner Jeff, and their geriatric puppy.

 Bio